pauljnoble/world-daylight-map/README.md

 ### World daylight map

-Equirectangular projection rendered with SVG.
+Daylight visualisation on equirectangular projection rendered with SVG.

 [See the demo.](https://pauljnoble.github.io/world-daylight-map/)